lauraivillegasr/master_thesis/README.md

-Can be obtained from the header of the output file from bbmap Can be obtained from log file of KAT --> was the most accurate one compared to previous reports on the genus Can be obtained using the espectra obtained from KAT using tools like Genomescope (online http://qb.cshl.edu/genomescope/)and findGSE (R based)
+Can be obtained from the header of the output file from bbmap Can be obtained from log file of KAT --> was the most accurate one compared to previous reports on the genus Can be obtained using the espectra obtained from KAT using tools like Genomescope (online http://qb.cshl.edu/genomescope/) and findGSE (R based)

 Command on R using findGSE: ```findGSE(histo="PS1146_kat31", sizek=27, outdir="PS1146_27mer")```